P.S. 55 Benjamin Franklin

 Principal Luis Torres, a former marine and graduate of the Leadership Academy (the city's fast-track training program for principals) has led PS 55 since 2005.
-He has worked hard to create positive role models for children, particularly boys.
-His office door is always open to children, and he can often be seen with his arm around a child's shoulder.
-The school has a number of male teachers.
+He has worked to create a positive environment for students.
+While attendance remains a challenge—many students miss at least a month of school—academic achievement has risen in recent years.

-The school has extensive social and medical services for children.
-It has a full-service health clinic, four social workers and an after school program with that combines academic help and fun activities.
+The school has extensive social and medical services for children, according to school reports.
+It has a full-service health clinic, including dental and vision care, social workers and psychologists, and an after-school program that combines academic help and fun activities.

 PS 55 has very little in the way of arts, other than a drama program, the Arts in Schools Report shows.